jentery/engl230v3/index.md

 *Tuesday, September 13th*

 * Watch and take notes on Young-Hae Chang Heavy Industries' [*THE M00D 0F THE M0MENT*](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html).
 Ensure the audio is enabled.
 CW: flashing images of text; unwanted advance by a male-coded character
-* Expect a lecture and large group discussion about *THE M00D 0F THE M0MENT*, with attention to mood and modality.
+* Expect a lecture and large group discussion about *THE M00D 0F THE M0MENT*, with attention to mood,  modality, miscommunication (including ambiguity), and audiovisual synchronization (or "Mickey Mousing").

 *Wednesday, September 14th* (no class)

 * Review [Prompt 1](prompt1.html).
 A response is due in Brightspace by Tuesday, September 27th.
-* We will not meet today (no class).
+* We will not meet today (there's no class).

 *Friday, September 16th*

 * Play and take notes on Marina Kittaka's [*Secrets Agent*](https://even-kei.itch.io/secrets-agent).
-Ensure the audio is enabled.
+Ensure the audio is enabled and try to play the game to completion.
 CW: discussion of body image and voice perception.
 Check out [*Sephonie*](https://store.steampowered.com/app/1248840/Sephonie/), too, if you'd like.
-* Expect a lecture and large group discussion about *Secrets Agent*, with attention to mood and modality.
+* Expect a lecture and large group discussion about *Secrets Agent*, with attention to mood, modality, spoilers, vulnerability (including intimacy), and parallel play (including vibes and playtesting).

+## Week 3 (Sept.
+20, 21 + 23): Message and Material

+This week should consume no more than four hours of your time outside of class.

+*Tuesday, September 20th*

+* Watch and take notes on Amanda Strong and Leanne Betasamosake Simpson's [*Biidaaban (The Dawn Comes)*](https://www.youtube.com/watch?v=vWjnYKyiUB8).
+Ensure the audio is enabled.
+CW: settler colonialism and violence; surveillance; some horror motifs (especially the music)
+* Expect a lecture and large group discussion about *Biidaaban*, with attention to message, material, characterization (including environments and "silent" protagonists), infrastructure, and remediation (including hypermediacy, immediacy, and apprehension).

+*Wednesday, September 21st*

+* Read and take notes on Nalo Hopkinson's "Message in a Bottle" (available in Brightspace).
+* Expect a workshop on key concepts we've discussed thus far.

+*Friday, September 23rd*

+* Expect a lecture and large group discussion about "Message in a Bottle," with attention to material, trust (including deferral, purloined letters, and repatriation), speculation (including conjecture and worldbuilding), and roles played by the messenger.
+* Also expect a review of [Prompt 1](prompt1.html), a response to which is due Tuesday.

+Please note that Tuesday, September 20th is the last day for 100% reduction of tuition fees for standard first term and full year courses, and Friday, September 23rd is the last day for adding courses that begin in the first term.

+## Week 4 (Sept.
+27, 28 + 30): Making and Modularity

+This week should consume no more than five hours of your time outside of class.

+*Tuesday, September 27th*

+* Submit your response to [Prompt 1](prompt1.html) via Brightspace.
+* Expect a lecture on the parts or components of contemporary media and fiction, including the notion of modularity.

+*Wednesday, September 28th*

+* Spend an hour learning more about a game or interactive fiction mentioned during Tuesday's lecture.
+* Expect a workshop on the concepts of making and modularity in media.

+*Friday, September 30th* (no class)

+* Today is National Day for Truth and Reconciliation (there's no class).